 Let’s Talk Chicken Intelligence

-Before getting into working with your roosters, it’s essential to grasp just how intelligent and social these birds can be.
+Before getting into working with your roosters, I believe the first step is to truly grasp just how intelligent and social chickens are.
 Chickens, in my experience, exhibit remarkable levels of intelligence.
 My flock can distinguish between me and other family members.
 They’re attuned to their routines and notice any deviations from the norm.
 If they’ve managed to escape from an area before, they’ll undoubtedly remember it as a weak spot.
-My rooster, Butter, has a keen eye for fashion and can tell if I’m wearing new shoes that don’t meet his approval.
+They all have unique personalities and each their own individual disposition My rooster, Butter, has a keen eye for fashion and can tell if I’m wearing new shoes that don’t meet his approval.

 The Deep Social Bonds of Chickens